pperennezzelus/ece-webtech-2023-fall-gr03-02/README.md

 bun dev
 ```

+## 1 Project Initialization

+The project has been initialized using bash ```npx create-next-app@latest``` and has the primary application in the app folder.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## 2 Blogging Website Skeleton

+Various web pages have been set up, encompassing:
+- Home Page: ```/``` The main page
+- About Page: ```/about``` Some information about the page
+- Contacts Page: ```/contact``` Link to our linkedIn to contact us
+- Articles Page: ```/articles``` List of our articles

+## 3 Dynamic Routing

+The project boasts dynamic routes, especially for articles.
+An example being /articles/:articleId which displays an article based on its unique ID alongside some placeholder content.

+## 4 Libraries and frameworks | with React and Next.js

+We used React together with Next.js to give us building blocks to create web applications fast.
+Since this lab, we start working on a skeleton of our course project, a blogging website.
+What we did: Initialize the Next.js application, Build a website skeleton for blogging and Build dynamic routes.

 ## Learn More